-During the year ended December 31, 2023, the Company entered into a 15-year renewable power purchase agreement to purchase renewable electricity produced at a fixed rate.
+The Company's 15-year renewable power purchase agreement purchases renewable electricity produced at a fixed rate.
 The fair value of the derivative instrument has been primarily based on the comparative contracted prices relative to both current and expected future pricing of electricity in the Province of Alberta.
-For the year ended December 31, 2023, the Company has recognized an unrealized loss of \$1.3 million within other (gains) and losses, net in the consolidated statement of operations.
 The following table summarizes the impact to net income due to a change in the fair value of the power purchase agreement due to changes in forward power prices, leaving all other variables constant.
 The Company believes that a 15% volatility in forward power prices is a reasonable possible change.